 Once you've gotten to this point, you are ready to look at adding a custom animation and creating a

 .device_machine tag, so that we can have the platform move us around!
-This page is currently under construction, check back here in the future or return to the hub to review your progress.
+This next section is available here

 Thanks to the following individuals for their research or contributions to this topic: